guledabdilatif/15-Days-15-JavaScript-Projects/README.md

 ## Day 2: Expanding card
-This is a project that showcase the on how element to interfere with the current element dimension while other element remain constant.
+This is a project that showcase the on how to interfere with the current element dimension while other element remain constant.

 ## Features